 Identify and classify personal data

-Microsoft Dynamics NAV has a new “Data Classification” property feature, which when applied to your database will help you to categorise any personal data, such as: Customer, Vendor, Contact, Employee etc. Data can be classified into customer content, end user identifiable information, organisation identifiable data, or system metadata
+Microsoft Dynamics 365 Business Central has a new “Data Classification” property feature, which when applied to your database will help you to categorise any personal data, such as: Customer, Vendor, Contact, Employee etc. Data can be classified into customer content, end user identifiable information, organisation identifiable data, or system metadata

 Data subject right (DSR)

 The GDPR allows data subjects to exercise various data subject rights (DSR) relative to their personal data.
-While Dynamics NAV has current tooling and will add other capabilities in upcoming cumulative updates to assist you with responding to those DSR requests, the decision to honour a DSR request and the implementation thereof is your responsibility.
+While Dynamics 365 Business Central has current tooling and will add other capabilities in upcoming cumulative updates to assist you with responding to those DSR requests, the decision to honour a DSR request and the implementation thereof is your responsibility.
 These capabilities are described in the Manage sections below.

 Export data subject’s personal data